 Did you know that cans can be recycled over and over an infinite amount of times?
-Read up on aluminum cans in this post- in the meantime, it’s time to talk about how you can recycle aluminum pop tabs.
+Read up on aluminum cans in this post– in the meantime, it’s time to talk about how you can recycle aluminum pop tabs.

 While you should still recycle the whole can, people get really into collecting the aluminum tabs, sometimes collecting thousands at a time through special collection drives.

 Pull Tabs For Charity is headquartered in Washington, D.C. and sponsors an ongoing aluminum pull tab recycling program.
 Check their program out if you’re interested in raising money for your organization, business, K-12 school, or university.